valhuber/LogicBank/README.md

 Logic Bank was designed to make the cocktail napkin spec _executable_.

 ## What - Declare Spreadsheet-like Rules - 40X More Concise
-Logic Bank introduces rules that are 40X more concise than legacy code - the 5 rules below (lines 34-43) express the same logic as 200 lines of code [**(see them here)**](nw/logic/legacy).
+Logic Bank introduces rules that are 40X more concise than legacy code.
+The 5 rules below (lines 34-43) express the same logic as 200 lines of code [**(see them here)**](nw/logic/legacy).
 That's because rules are all about "what"
 -- spreadsheet-like expressions that automate the tedious "how":

 <figure><img src="images/overview/cocktail-logic-bank.png" width="800"></figure>